 - Does the work make a substantial contribution to the field?

 Nominations and Contact

-Nominations must be received by January 1, 2018 and must include five (5) copies of the book and a brief (500 words) nominating statement.
+Nominations must be received by December 1, 2019 and must include five (5) copies of the book and a brief (500 words) nominating statement.
 Electronic submissions are accepted.
+Please send materials to:

 Immediate Past President, CFSHRC